MaskoFortwana/CyberArk-WebConnect/docs/DLL-Extraction-Guide.md

 ## Solution Overview

-ChromeConnect addresses these issues by:
+WebConnect addresses these issues by:

 1. **Pre-extracting DLLs**: Simulating the extraction process during build time
 2. **Controlled Extraction Path**: Using a configurable, AppLocker-friendly extraction directory